-Cardinal Store Locator is a powerful, developer-friendly WordPress plugin that gives customers the ability to add a locator/finder to a WordPress website.
+Cardinal Locator is a powerful, developer-friendly WordPress store locator plugin that gives customers the ability to add location search to a WordPress website.
 Control functionality with a wide array of settings within the admin dashboard, choose between multiple data sources, add filtering capabilities with taxonomies, and more.
-Built with the Google Maps API the plugin is highly customizable offering several filters, callbacks, and hooks.
+Built with the Google Maps API the plugin is highly customizable offering several filters, callbacks, and action hooks.

 Features